exciteproject/EXannotator/README.md

 2. then use this URL ```http://localhost:8080/Annotatortool1/index.html``` to run the tool.

 ### Sample File To Use
-You can find some sample files to test the **annotator tool one** [here](https://github.com/exciteproject/Annotator_tool/blob/master/TestFiles/anno1).
+You can find some sample files to test the **annotator tool No1** [here](https://github.com/exciteproject/Annotator_tool/blob/master/TestFiles/anno1).
 These samples consists of layout file which extracted from a sample pdf by [Refex](https://github.com/exciteproject/refext).

 ### Output Sample
 Output File will be in XML Format.
-The following is part of sample output from **Annotator Tool One**:
+The following is part of sample output from **Annotator Tool No1**:
 ```html
 .
 ..